Abilasha2005/Ecommerce-Follow-Along/README.md

 **In Milestone 14:**
 I successfully wrote an endpoint that deletes a product from MongoDB using its specific ID.
 On the frontend, I added a "Delete" button to the product card.
 When clicked, the product's ID is sent to the server endpoint, which removes the product from the database.
 Through this milestone, I gained a deeper understanding of how to perform delete operations in detail and ensure smooth data removal from the backend.

+**Mliestone 22:**
+Create a backend endpoint to receive an address from the frontend's address form.
+The endpoint will add the address to the user's addresses array in the user profile stored in the database, ensuring proper data persistence.